Inclusive Curriculum and Assessment

 Growing

-Our teachers rarely incorporate our interests into lessons.
+Our teachers sometimes (about monthly) incorporate our interests into lessons.

 Utilizing

-Our teachers sometimes incorporate our interests into lessons in ways that help us learn.
+Our teachers regularly (about weekly) incorporate our interests into lessons to help us learn and make class more engaging.

 Transforming

-Our teachers often incorporate our interests into lessons in ways that help us learn.
+Our teachers regularly (about weekly) incorporate our interests into lessons in ways that help us learn, make class more engaging, and help us connect with our teachers and classmates.

 Selected Rating: None